Karin Kneissl: Early life and education

+Diplomatic and political career

 In 1990 she joined Austria's Foreign Office.
 From 1990 to 1998 she worked in the cabinet of ÖVP foreign minister Alois Mock, in the International Law Office, and was posted abroad in Paris and Madrid.

-Her claim, that she was among the co-founders of the Austrian section of Médecins Sans Frontières in 1992/93, was roundly denied by the organization itself.
+She has claimed that she was among the co-founders of the Austrian section of Médecins Sans Frontières in 1992/93, however the claim has been denied by the organization which has no record of her involvement.

-She left the diplomatic service in the fall of 1998, and has since lived in Seibersdorf near Vienna, where she was active between 2005 and 2010 as an independent local councilor on the list of ÖVP.
-Kneissl has since worked as a freelance journalist for German and English-language print media.
-She became known to the public through her political analyses in the Austrian Broadcasting Corporation, and she has authored several specialized and non-fiction books.
+She left the diplomatic service in the fall of 1998, and lived in Seibersdorf near Vienna, where she was active between 2005 and 2010 as an independent local councilor on the list of ÖVP.
+Kneissl also worked as a freelance journalist for German and English-language print media and as a political analyst for the Austrian Broadcasting Corporation.
+She authored several specialized and non-fiction books.

 As an expert in international law, history of the Middle East and the energy market, Kneissl taught at the Diplomatic Academy of Vienna, the European Business School in Rheingau and was a guest lecturer at the National Defense Academy, the Military Academy in Wiener Neustadt and at universities in Lebanon, among them the francophone Université Saint-Joseph in Beirut.
 For ten years, she worked at the Department of Political Science at the University of Vienna.
-Among other things, she also writes as an independent correspondent for the daily newspapers Die Presse and Neue Zürcher Zeitung.

-Kneissl was Vice President of the Austrian Society for Political-Military Studies STRATEG.
-From 2011 to 2015, she was on the board of Whistleblowing Austria.
-On 30 June 2012, she was guest of honor in the annual "multiculture ball" organized by the Afro-Asian Institute Graz (AAI Graz).

-In her public writings and appearances Kneissl has often sharply criticised the European Union and raised controversy with remarks on migration.
-In July 2016, after the Brexit referendum, she criticised European Commission president Jean-Claude Juncker as "cynic of power", "rowdy" and "arrogant", who "behaves as a Brussels Caesar, who has made it his goal to break agreements, if it seems useful."
+In her public writings and appearances Kneissl has often sharply criticized the European Union and raised controversy with remarks on migration.
+In July 2016, after the Brexit referendum, she criticized European Commission president Jean-Claude Juncker as "cynic of power", "rowdy" and "arrogant", who "behaves as a Brussels Caesar, who has made it his goal to break agreements, if it seems useful."